Skip to main content

 Close-up of a credit report showing an excellent credit score of 765, with glasses and a keyboard in the background.

-Landlords use your rental history to predict how you’ll behave as a tenant.
-Even with a good credit score and stable income, a poor rental history can hurt your application.
+Landlords use your rental history to predict future performance.
+Even with a strong credit score and income, a poor rental history can hurt your application.
+A clean record can:

 • Reduce your required security deposit